Eastern Gateway Community College

-Eastern Gateway Community College was a public community college with its main campus in Steubenville, Ohio, and a branch campus in Youngstown, Ohio.
+Eastern Gateway Community College was a public community college in Steubenville and Youngstown, Ohio, United States.
 Founded in 1968, it was placed on probation by the Higher Learning Commission in 2021 for concerns about "assessment, HR record keeping, and data collection and analysis."
 The college began experiencing severe financial distress in 2023 and eventually closed on October 31, 2024.

 History

 The school was chartered in 1966 as Jefferson County Technical Institute, opening its doors for the first time in 1968 to serve the residents of Jefferson County, Ohio.
 It later changed its name to Jefferson Technical College in 1977.
 In 1995, the technical college became a community college and the name changed once more to Jefferson Community College.
 In 2009, the college expanded its service district to include three Ohio counties in addition to the original Jefferson: Columbiana, Mahoning, and Trumbull.
 This resulted in a further name change and the college became known as Eastern Gateway Community College in October 2009.

 The college briefly drew national attention in 2020 when its board of trustees fired the college's president.
 He had been placed on administrative leave and was subsequently fired by a unanimous vote of the board for "dereliction of duty and inappropriate management."

 In late 2021, the college was again the focus of national attention when its accreditor, the Higher Learning Commission, placed the college on probation due to concerns about a new relationship with a for-profit company that focused on increasing student enrollments in online courses.
 Through its relationship with the Student Resource Center, EGCC nearly doubled its class sizes in online courses and eliminated textbooks in those courses.
 These new enrollments came primarily from union members or their family members as the program was largely aimed at allowing them to attend the college free of charge to them through a combination of grants and a last dollar scholarship.
 In a November 2021 news article, Inside Higher Ed reported that "43,890 of the 46,606 [students enrolled at the college] are union members or family of union members."
 The Student Resource Center received 50% of the profits from these new enrollments which was "slightly more than $7 million" in the 2020 fiscal year.
 Concerns about the quality of teaching at the college during this rapid expansion prompted the college's accreditor to place it on probation because "there is no evidence Eastern Gateway's free-college-for-union-members business model provides a high-quality education."
 Two months later, these same concerns led the U.S. Department of Education to open its own investigation into the use of federal financial aid at the college.
 In 2023, the college shut down the free-college-for-union-members program.